weitzman/blog/_posts/2017-05-17-phpstorm-deployment.md

 ---
-title: PHPStorm Remote Deployment and Debugging.
+title: PHPStorm Remote Deployment and Debugging
 ---
 I've long preferred doing web development on my local laptop.
-Today, I'm consulting for a client with unusual requirements.
-Specifically, this client is migrating content from an Oracle database into Drupal.
-The Oracle database is behind an IP based VPN - I can connect to it via a particular AWS instance that's running our Drupal 8 site.
+Unfortunately, my current consulting gig has unusual requirements.
+Specifically, I'm migrating content from an Oracle database into Drupal.
+The Oracle database is behind an IP based VPN - I can't connect to it via a particular AWS instance that's running our Drupal 8 site.
 My PHP has to run at AWS, and can't run locally.

-To my joy, PHPStorm thrives in this situation.
-In this blog I describe how to use PHPStorm Remote Deployments to sync code from my laptop to AWS via SSH.
-Further, I show how to configure the Debugger so I can step through remote execution of PHP CLI scripts and fix those pesky bugs.
+Happily, PHPStorm thrives in this situation.
+PHPStorm Deployments sync code from my laptop to AWS via SSH.
+Further, I'll show how to configure the Debugger to step through remote execution of PHP CLI scripts.
 Remember kids, the debugger is your friend.

 This blog is a terse "how-to".
 Refer to [Sync changes and automatic upload to a deployment server in PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/Sync+changes+and+automatic+upload+to+a+deployment+server+in+PhpStorm) and [Remote Debugging in PHPStorm via SSH Tunnel](https://confluence.jetbrains.com/display/PhpStorm/Remote+debugging+in+PhpStorm+via+SSH+tunnel) for more detail.